Avsnitt

 -

 Not long ago, energy analysts noticed something weird in the data they were tracking.
 The anomaly centered on Pakistan.
 All of a sudden, the country seemed to be using far, far less electricity than before.
-What the analysts would discover baffled them – a different kind of power surge brewing elsewhere, right under their noses.
+What the analysts would discover baffled them – it was a different kind of power surge brewing right under their noses.
 One that could have ripple effects far and wide.
 If it isn't halted.

 -